 In January 2020, the IASB issued amendments to IAS 1 - Presentation of Financial Statements.
 The amendments clarify the classification of liabilities as current or noncurrent based on the contractual arrangements in place at the reporting date.
 The amendments clarify that the classification of liabilities as current or noncurrent is based solely on a company's right to defer settlement at the reporting date provided that it is unconditional and has substance.
 The amendments also clarify that the transfer of a company's own equity instruments is regarded as settlement of a liability, unless it results from the exercise of a conversion option meeting the definition of an equity instrument.
 The amendments are effective for annual periods beginning on or after January 1, 2023, with early adoption permitted.
-The Company has not yet determined the impact of the amendments on its consolidated financial position or results of operations.
+The Company determined that there will be no material effect on the Company's consolidated financial statements as a result of adopting this amendment.